sylodev/documentation/scripts/tags/global.md

 {isSnowflake lax=true return_id=true;<@111372124383428608>}  // 111372124383428608
 ```

+## `{snippet maxLength=100 suffix=… extra;target}`

+Create a snippet of a string, truncating it if it is over the max length.

+#### Arguments

+- `maxLength`: The maximum length of the snippet.
+- `suffix`: The suffix to add to the end of the snippet if it is truncated.
+- `extra`: The extra text to add to the end of the snippet, regardless of whether its truncated.
+- `target`: The string to create a snippet from.

+## `{settings;pluginCode;settingsKey}`

+Get a settings value from a plugin.
+This tag is intended mostly for internal use and as such there is no official list of all the settings keys available.

+#### Arguments

+- `pluginCode`: The code of the plugin to get settings of, for example `suggestions`.
+- `settingsKey`: The settings key to get, for example `anonymousSuggestions` would check if the bot should make suggestions anonymous for the suggestions plugin.

 ## `{find case_insensitive=true return_all=false;target;pattern}`

 Finds `pattern` in `target` and returns the first match or all matches if specified.
 [Regular expressions](https://regexr.com/) are supported.

 #### Arguments

 - `case_insensitive`: Whether the search should ignore case or not.
 Is incompatible with regex; use the flag `i` instead.
 - `return_all`: Whether to return an array of all matches or only the first one.
 Cannot be used without `/regex/g`.
 - `target`: The string to search.